stef-timmermans/YeastLume/README.md

 sbatch scripts/jobs/train_vqgan_job.sh
 ```

 *In the event of failure, a smaller test job can be run via `sbatch scripts/jobs/train_debug_vqgan_job.sh`.
-This script is the same as `train_vqgan_job.sh`, only missing the actual Python call to build the model, and with much lighter GPU[-hour] usage.*
+This script is the same as `train_vqgan_job.sh`, except it omits the actual Python call to build the model, and with much lighter GPU[-hour] usage.*

 Train the VQGAN until results are as desired (the model will plateau in performance).
-Then the checkpoint to remote for safekeeping along with the related training and validation images, if desired.
+Then push the checkpoint to remote for safekeeping along with the related training and validation images, if desired.
 These commands assume only one training log exists.
 To push to remote otherwise, populate the expanded subpath manually.
 ```shell
 module load rclone/1.66.0
 rclone copy -P $(ls -d taming-transformers/logs/*custom_vqgan)/checkpoints gdrive:YeastLume/VQGAN/checkpoints